ITfoxtec/FoxIDs/docs/samples.md

 > This sample is a good starting point!

-The possible up-parties is configured in the down-party as allowed up-parties.
+The possible up-parties is configured in the application registration as allowed up-parties.
 There can be configured one to many allowed up-parties.
 All the configured up-parties is selected with a star instead of an up-party name.

 Support login/logout with FoxIDs login page, [Identity Server](#identityserveroidcopsample), [SAML 2.0 IdP sample](#aspnetcoresamlidpsample) and all other up-parties.